dart-archive/www.dartlang.org/src/site/tools/pub/get-started.markdown

 ## Upgrading a dependency

-The first time you get a new dependency for your package, pub will download the latest version of it that's compatible with your other dependencies.
+The first time you get a new dependency for your package, pub downloads the latest version of it that's compatible with your other dependencies.
 It then locks your package to *always* use that version by creating a **lockfile**.
 This is a file named `pubspec.lock` that pub creates and stores next to your pubspec.
 It lists the specific versions of each dependency (immediate and transitive) that your package uses.

-If this is an application package, you will check this file into source control.
+If this is an application package, you should check this file into source control.
 That way, everyone working on your app ensures they are using the same versions of all of the packages.
-This also makes sure you use the same versions of code when you deploy your app to production.
+This also makes sure that you use the same versions of code when you deploy your app to production.

 When you are ready to upgrade your dependencies to the latest versions, do: